-The IOC E&SO is not a full-time position.
-The work time is estimated at 3 months per year for the first 2 years of project implementation; and 1,5 month during the project’s third year.
+The IOC E&SO position is not a full-time position.
+The work time is estimated at 3 months per year for the first 2 years of project implementation; and 1.5 month during the project’s third year.
 The primary responsibility will be in the first phases of the project.
 He/she will establish final safeguards arrangements and work with the PMU team leader to ensure contracts for facilities renovation works and equipment installations include adequate safeguards stipulations and reporting requirements.

 The national E&SO will have a more limited travel and mobilisation requirement in the smaller islands than in Madagascar, where travel will be a significant commitment.
 It is seen as preferable that such persons be seconded from relevant existing civil service duties so that know-how stays within government services.
-In the first two years a quarter of their time is allocated to the project while in subsequent years just 1.5 months is allocated becasue project works will have been largely completed.
+In the first two years a quarter of their time is allocated to the project while in subsequent years just 1.5 months is allocated because project works will have been largely completed.

 In most islands project sites can be visited within a day, and in most cases within 3-4 hours, except in Madagascar, which is larger in size and will require longer travel time to reach the project sites.
 It should not be necessary for such a person to visit every river gauge or even renovation site should there be no new land take required for facilities.
 The meteorological and/or agricultural, water offices or services are the ultimate ‘owners’ of the project and as such are responsible (with the PMU) to AFD and GFC for effective and valued project outcomes.
 These include sound performance in safeguards implementation.

-Below is an estimated budget to support the implementation of the ESMP.
-These amounts have been taken into account in the project budget (see Annex 4 ; PMU tab).
+Below is an estimated budget to support the implementation of the ESMF.
+These amounts have been taken into account in the project budget (see Annex 4 Budget- PMU tab).